 Za’atar is a Middle Eastern spice mix that is very versatile in its use.
-Rub it over veggies, chicken, beef, or fish, it takes the taste of any dish to another level.
+Rub it over veggies, chicken, beef, or fish, or sprinkle over hummus, labneh, or baba ganoush, it takes the taste of any dish to another level.
 Here is how to make it at home.

 About This Recipe

-Za’atar is a heb which is very popular when it comes to Middle Eastern and Mediterranean cuisine.
+Za’atar is a herb mix that is very popular when it comes to Middle Eastern and Mediterranean cuisine.

-This flavourful herb is used in many of the recipes as the ingredient or even to just sprinkle on top to enhance the taste of a dish.
+This flavourful mix is used in many of the recipes as the ingredient or even to just sprinkle on top to enhance the taste of a dish.

 Most of the ingredients are easily available in the market, but if you can’t find them you can search for it online.